Date

 10:30 – 12:30

-Discussion 7: Cybersecurity, cloud and the new regulatory landscape
+Workshop 7: Cybersecurity, cloud and the new regulatory landscape

 AI is creating new cybersecurity threats at unprecedented scale.
 At the same time, banks must navigate evolving regulations while building secure, trusted AI-driven services.
 This session examines how to manage these risks, engage with regulators and help shape future policy.
 Recommendations from this session will be published as a white paper for participants to share with their regulators.